github/docs/content/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue.md

 ### Linking a pull request to an issue using a keyword

-You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message (please note that the PR must be on the default branch).
+You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message (please note that the pull request must be on the default branch).

 * close
 * closes